University of Technology Sydney

 FEIT B.1 Bachelor of Information Technology graduates are socially responsible professionals, able to engage with a broad range of stakeholders, to assess personal, organisational, social, ethical and environmental needs and impacts of IT systems.

-FEIT C.1 Bachelor of Information Technology graduates apply design techniques and appropriate methodologies to develop IT systems and components to meet stakeholder requirements.
+FEIT C.1 Bachelor of Information Technology graduates translate stakeholder requirements and use design principles and methodologies to develop and implement IT systems and components.?

 Key